mohannishant6/BAN/Readme.md

       	personal digital assistant address (default "127.0.0.1:9091")
   ```

-# sensors
+# Sensors

-**sensor is a simulator program for sensor, it is written in Golang.**
+**"sensor" is a simulator program for sensor, it is written in Golang.**

-**you have to start sink first, then start all the sensor and give them the right sink address**
+**you have to start sink first, then start all the sensors and give them the right sink address**

-sensor receive json files as dataset, you can use following files as dataset for sensors
+sensor receives json files (dummy) as dataset, you can use following files as dataset for sensors

 ```shell
 sensorBloodAlcohol.json